-Improving the noise performance of Electric Vehicles (EVs) is essential.
-Designers and engineers typically use CAE tools such as Multi-Body Dynamics (MBD), Finite Element Analysis (FEA) and Multi-Domain Simulation tools to develop quieter products.
+Improving the noise performance of EVs is essential.
+Designers and engineers typically use CAE tools such as Multibody Dynamics (MBD), Finite Element Analysis (FEA) and Multi-Domain Simulation tools to develop quieter products.

 The overall objective is to simulate the dynamics of systems to identify and solve noise problems in simulation, ahead of prototyping and manufacturing.
 In effect design decisions can be made to avoid noise issues earlier, rather than later after they have occurred; helping you to work smarter and faster at reduced costs.

-The latest development of RomaxDESIGNER R17 sees the release of a new Electrical Machine modeller, including a vibration analysis tool that interfaces directly with electromagnetic FEA.
+The latest development of RomaxDESIGNER R17 EV technology sees the release of a new Electrical Machine modeller, including an NVH analysis tool that interfaces directly with electromagnetic FEA.

 Automate the creation and meshing of the electrical machine stator

 The webinar is aimed at CAE Engineers and Managers, Engineering Design Managers, EV and HEV Engineers, NVH Engineers and problem solving industry experts.